A short guide to some of the most common skin conditions. Atopic eczema

 Your GP can also prescribe antibiotic cream or tablets to get rid of it quickly.

-Find out more about impetigo, and how to treat and manage the infection.
+more about impetigo and how to treat and manage it.
+Itching

 Itching can affect any area of the body.
 Mild, short-lived itching is common, but it can sometimes be severe and frustrating to live with.